Adekabang/docs-8labs/docs/XCP-ng/hardening-public-facing-xcpng.md

 # Jump to custom chains for INPUT and FORWARD processing
 -A INPUT -j xapi-INPUT
--A INPUT -p gre -j ACCEPT  # Allow GRE protocol, if used by your provider/network setup -A INPUT -j RH-Firewall-1-INPUT
+# Allow GRE protocol, if used by your provider/network setup
+# -A INPUT -p gre -j ACCEPT
+-A INPUT -j RH-Firewall-1-INPUT
 -A FORWARD -j RH-Firewall-1-INPUT